Digital-One-Health/digital-one-health.github.io/_pages/doh-workshop.md

 ## Overview

-This workshop will allow AMR stakeholders in Uganda to engage substantive discussions towards integrated and interoperable AMR surveillance workflows for towards One Health decision-making.
+This workshop will allow AMR stakeholders in Uganda to engage substantive discussions towards integrated and interoperable AMR surveillance workflows for One Health decision-making.
 The conclusions of these discussions will be the foundation of a recommendations paper for a One Health data-sharing framework.

 <br>

-## Slide Show
+## Photo gallery
 <div id="carousel" class="carousel slide col-md-8 fixed-carousel" data-ride="carousel" data-interval="4000" data-pause="hover">

 <!-- Menu -->